Sundin/sundin.github.io/_posts/2019-03-21-unix-tools.md

 Note that you can use any regexp for the text you want to match.

 ### Filtering
-The following command will display only lines containing "hello":
+The following command will display all lines containing "hello" from the file file1.txt:

     sed -n '/hello/p' file1.txt